frequenz-floss/frequenz-api-assets/README.md

 The Frequenz Platform Assets API allows for the retrieval of platform assets information.
-Unlike CRUD-centric APIs, the focus here is on accessing already registered assets ranging from microgrids and gridpools to individual components within these structures, such as sensors and their respective electrical connections.
+Unlike CRUD-centric APIs, the focus here is on accessing already registered assets ranging from microgrids and gridpools to individual electrical components within these structures, such as sensors and their respective electrical connections.

 ## Objective